 … you lend your finest products to customers in which they will use for up to 2 months, if satisfied they will pay for it, if not they return it.
 So, in this scenario either of the outcomes are reasonable for both parties.

-Now, we all know that you can’t physically return a bunch of drawings to the architect as it will have no value so what’s the catch?
+Now, we all know that you can’t physically return a bunch of drawings to the architect as they will have no value so what’s the catch?
 There are two outcomes.
-Their ‘product’ (or services) is below average and is less likely to achieve anything OR the price is increased way over the sensible range.
+Their ‘product’ (or services) is below average and is less likely to achieve anything OR the price will be increased beyond a sensible range.

-Again, all professional are not the same.
-Getting the right one can ensure the success of your project, and getting it wrong can be expensive, stressful and time consuming!
+Again, not all professional are the same.
+Choosing the right one can ensure the success of your project, but getting it wrong can be expensive, stressful and time consuming!

-If you have any questions about planning applications, or if you are interested in bringing your project to life with Urbanist Architecture, click here and send me an e-mail.
-I’m making my best efforts to respond to all messages in a timely fashion.
+If you have any questions about how to choose an architect to get planning permission, or if you are interested in bringing your project to life with Urbanist Architecture, click here and send me an e-mail.
+I’ll make my best efforts to respond to all messages in a timely fashion.